Majk96/Portfolio_Micha-_G-adkowski/README.md

 # Portfolio_Michal_Gladkowski
 My Tester's Portfolio
 # About me
+My name is Michał Gładkowski.
+I am a motor vehicle technician by education and a bug hunter by passion.
+I am interested in software testing, video games,  gym training and automotive.
+So far, I have been professionally involved in testing video games, the list of productions in which I took part is below.
+My future goal is to develop as a software tester and start automating testing.
+On this website I would like to share the experience I have gained during my learnings, course, work and research.
 # Tools
 # Projects
 I invite you to familiarize yourself with the projects in which I participated.
 I divided the section into commercial and non-commercial projects.